DylanVann/react-native-fast-image/README.md

 package.
 It also uses Glide and SDWebImage, but didn't have some features I needed (priority, headers).

+Thanks to @mobinni for helping with the conceptualization

 ## Licenses

 -   FastImage - MIT © [DylanVann](https://github.com/DylanVann)